Complaints are a gift to your business – use them wisely

 - Resolve at source – help your front-line staff be amazing at heading off complaints.
-If you want to turn around the complaint experience and retain your customers, empower your people to make the right decision for them.
-Engage with the customer to fully understand and identify what would make it right.
-This simple act of trying to do the right thing will make your customer feel you are on their side
+If you want to turn around the complaint experience and retain your customers, empower your people to make the right decision for your customers.
+Engage with the customer to fully understand, and identify what would make it right.
+This simple act of trying to do the right thing will make that customer feel you are on their side.

-- Manage the gap – between their perception of the experience, and the experience actually delivered.
-Every customer will have an expectation when they contact you – an outcome that they expect – managing those expectations is particularly important in the case of long-term Set clear timescales at the outset – and then manage the experience through personalised contact and updates.
-Six weeks may be a long time, but if your customer knows you are all over it and, on their side, they will ‘feel’ better about the experience
+- Manage the Gap – between their perception of the experience, and the experience actually delivered.
+Every customer will have an expectation when they contact you – an outcome that they expect –managing those expectations is particularly important in the case of long-term complaints.
+Set clear timescales at outset – and then manage the experience through personalised contact and updates.
+Six weeks may be a long time, but if your customer knows you are all over it and, on their side, they will ‘feel’ better about the experience.

 Measuring Complaints – is NPS the right measure?

 It is not uncommon for organisations to use NPS as a way of measuring these complaints.
 This is not surprising, over the last few years NPS has become increasingly prevalent as the measure of choice, with companies being ranked in independent surveys based upon their NPS score.

 However, NPS is a brand indicator.
 It is influenced by a variety of factors, for example, customer experience, product, pricing, brand awareness, advertising, media reports, reputation.
 It was never intended as a measure of an ‘in the moment’ customer experience.
 As such, NPS is a good predictor of customer advocacy, and serves as an indicator to the business of continued loyalty and therefore a potential for revenue growth.